google/WebFundamentals/src/site/_en/fundamentals/device-access/user-location/user-consent.markdown

 when the users disallow access to their location, but you don't know when they grant you access; you only know you obtained access when results appear.

-It is good practice to "tickle" the users into action if you need them to complete the action.
+It is good practice to "tickle" the user into action if you need them to complete the action.

 We recommend: